Nisei Student Relocation Commemorative Fund

 A National Program Serving Local Communities

 The NSRCF is a unique program that travels to a different part of the United States each year.
 Scholarships are open to graduating high school seniors of Southeast Asian ancestry who are living in the designated area.
 The NSRCF works with a Local Awards Committee that oversees the process of recruiting applicants for the awards, screening the applications, and naming the scholarship recipients.
 In 2023, the NSRC Fund awarded scholarships in Las Vegas.
 2024 scholarships will be awarded in Wisconsin.
-THE APPLICATION DEADLINE IS EXTENDED TO APRIL 1, 2024.
-To apply or for more information click here!
+The 2024 scholarship application period has closed.

 Through the NSCRF, we commemorate the past to build toward a more just future.